Areas of Inquiry

 Social Science

-In addition to the basic coverage of the social sciences provided by the departmental disciplines noted below, the division of social science also supports a number of cross-disciplinary programs which offer an opportunity to minor and, in some cases, major in their programs.
+In addition to the basic coverage of the social sciences provided by the departmental disciplines noted below, the area of social science also supports a number of cross-disciplinary programs which offer an opportunity to minor and, in some cases, major in their programs.